Health, Public Space, Connectivity, Hembree, Sholder

 In the united States, education typically occurs through curricula in the educational institution, and factors o holistic health, considered separate entities, have few designated spaces.
 In contrast to this system, we contend that learning is an interwoven subcategory of holistic health, which is the combination of mind, body, and spirit.
 Rather than housing these factors in separate facilities we intend to investigate using public space to create opportunities for balances development of the three factors of holistic health.

 We envision utilizing public space to develop an urban network that connects community resources to a public activity center through a system of sensorial connectivity in order to engage the individual and community in a cycle of learning, public space, design, and holistic health.

 We site our investigation in an urban neighborhood in Pittsburgh, Pennsylvania.
 Due to decline of public schools from lack of funding, a growing disconnect between neighborhoods and communities from gentrification, and below average health status, the local community could benefit from a new ideological approach to health as well as a new design strategy for urban connectivity.

 Hembree, Alec and Sholder, Emily, "Engaging Holistic Health through interactive design in public space- Part 1" (2013).
 Architecture Senior Theses.
-Paper 229.
+229.

 Creative Commons License